abdelrahman-abozarifa04/simple-chatbot/README.md

 Thank you for your interest in the **Simple Chatbot** project!
 We hope it provides a solid foundation for exploring and developing chatbots!

----

-Let me know if you need any further improvements or changes!